5 Health Benefits Of Lentils, Nutrition, And Side Effects

 4. May Have Anticancer Properties

-Lentils contain a unique protein known as plant lectin that has anticancer potential (14).
+(14).
 They act as anticancer agents and may inhibit tumor growth cancer cell proliferation.
-In addition, the seleniumi XAn essential component in many enzymes and proteins that helps in DNA synthesis and protects against cell damage and infections. in lentils may help reduce cancer risk (15).
+In addition, the seleniumi An essential component in many enzymes and proteins that helps in DNA synthesis and protects against cell damage and infections. in lentils may help reduce cancer risk (15).
 A diet rich in selenium may reduce the risk of cancer of the colon, prostate, skin, and bladder.
 However, more studies are warranted to understand this benefit of lentils in humans.

 5. May Help Manage Blood Sugar Levels

-A review published in the Journal of Chiropractic Medicinei XAn alternative medicine that diagnoses, treats, and prevents the mechanical disorders of muscles and bones. suggests that foods high in dietary fibers help control blood sugar levels (16).
+A review published in the Journal of Chiropractic Medicinei An alternative medicine that diagnoses, treats, and prevents the mechanical disorders of muscles and bones. suggests that foods high in dietary fibers help control blood sugar levels (16).
 Another study conducted on 3349 people found that regular lentils can help prevent type 2 diabetes in older adults with high cardiovascular disease risk (17).
 However, more studies are needed to prove this claim.

 Intake of lentils in optimal amounts may also help in weight management (18).
 The high iron content in lentils may also help treat iron-deficiency related anemia (1).